-A brain tumor is an abnormal growth of tissue in the brain or central spine, that is responsible for proper brain functionality.
-Doctors refer to a problem based on where the tumor cells originated, and whether they are cancerous (malignant) or non-cancerous (Benign)
+A brain tumor is an abnormal growth of tissue in the brain or central spine responsible for proper brain functionality.
+Doctors refer to a problem based on where the tumor cells originated and whether they are cancerous (malignant) or non-cancerous (Benign)

-Malignant- Malignant type contains cancer cells and often do not have clear borders.
-They are considered to be life threatening because they grow rapidly and invade surrounding brain tissue.
+Malignant- Malignant type contains cancer cells and often does not have clear borders.
+They are considered life threatening because they grow rapidly and invade surrounding brain tissue.

-Primary- Tumors that start in cells of the brain are called primary brain tumors.
-The tumor can spread to the other parts of the brain or to the spine.
+Primary: Tumors that start in the brain cells are called primary brain tumors.
+The tumor can spread to the other brain parts or the spine.

-Metastatic- Secondary type begins in the part of the body and then spread to the brain.
+Metastatic- Secondary type begins in the part of the body and then spreads to the brain.
 These tumors are more common than primary brain tumors.

-When the brain tumor is suspected, a number of tests may be done to help the doctor reach a brain tumor diagnosis.
-These tests may also be able to help the doctor determine what kind of tumor it is.
+When the brain tumor is suspected, several tests may be done to help the doctor reach a brain tumor diagnosis.
+These tests may also help the doctor determine what kind of tumor it is.

 The most common symptoms of a brain tumor include